awie3di/docs/articles/quickstart/native/android/_includes/_auth0.md

 Add manifest placeholders required by the SDK.
 The placeholders are used internally to define an `intent-filter` to capture the authentication callback URL.

-You do that by adding the next line:
+To add the manifest placeholders, add the next line:

 ```xml
 apply plugin: 'com.android.application'